kyungtae/webxr/explainer.md

 }
 ```

+In this sample, the `beginXRSession` function, which is assumed to be run by clicking the "Enter VR" button in the previous sample, requests an `XRSession` that operates in `immersive-vr` mode.
+The `requestSession` method returns a promise that resolves to an `XRSession` upon success.
+When requesting a session, the capabilities that the returned session must have, including it's XR mode, are passed in via an `XRSessionCreationOptions` dictionary.

 If `supportsSessionMode` resolved for a given mode, then requesting a session with the same mode should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user activation event for an immersive session.)
 The UA is ultimately responsible for determining if it can honor the request.

 Only one immersive session per XR hardware device is allowed at a time across the entire UA.
-Any inline sessions are suspended when an immersive session is active.
+All inline sessions are suspended when an immersive session is active.
 Inline sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.

 Once the session has started, some setup must be done to prepare for rendering.
 - A `XRFrameOfReference` should be created to establish a coordinate system in which `XRDevicePose` data will be defined.
 See the [Spatial Tracking Explainer](spatial-tracking-explainer.md) for more information.